 Prioritization

-It’s easy to get caught up working on unimportant projects at work.
-Knowing what to prioritize and why is an essential soft skill to have, because it helps you meet your deadlines and effectively use your time.
+Knowing what to prioritize and why is an essential soft skill to have, because it helps you meet your deadlines and use your time effectively.

-Being able to prioritize well is especially important if you’re working any fast-paced job.
+Being able to prioritize well is especially important if you’re working in a fast-paced environment.
 Prioritization helps you keep everything running smoothly, and allows you to identify and address problems and bottlenecks in your work.

 Delegation

-Knowing how to delegate tasks to your team or your coworkers lets you keep up with your work and ensures that your projects don’t end up being rushed.
+Knowing how and when to delegate tasks allows you to keep up with your work and ensures your projects are completed on time.

-Additionally, being good at delegation means you know who the best person for a particular task is, and how to communicate your expectations to them.
+Being good at delegation means knowing who the best person for a particular task is, and how to communicate your expectations to them.

-Delegation is a particularly important organizational skill if you’re in a manager position or need to develop your leadership skills.
+Delegation is a particularly important organizational skill if you’re in a managerial position or hope to develop your leadership skills.

 Teamwork